JaneJeon/skip-ci/README.md

 However, if you're like me, you might use git hooks (perhaps using `husky`) to prevent bad code from being pushed in the first place by making tests run during `pre-push` hook.
 This generally works great, but it still runs the tests even when you add a `[skip ci]` to your commit message.

 That's where this tool comes in.
 Just call `skip-ci` and you'll be able to detect & skip whatever commands you'd like when you don't want to run any tests.
-For an example of this, see https://github.com/JaneJeon/objection-authorize.
+To see an example, just look at this repo's `.huskyrc.yml`!

 ## Install

 ```sh
 npm i skip-ci -D
 ```

+This package has ZERO dependencies!

 ## Usage